PolymeshAssociation/technical-content/content/06-settlement/settlement-external-agents.md

 ## Default configuration

 If you have been following along by reading the previous chapters and sections, Alice issued a security token and then transferred ownership to ACME.
 Behind the scenes, Alice and then ACME were given full permission.
-In Polymesh version 1 (V1), **two distinct permission** were granted:
+In Polymesh version 1 (V1), **two distinct permissions** were granted:

 * **Primary issuance agent (PIA):** ACME needed this permission to perform the minting operation;
-* **Corporate actions agent (CAA):** Needed for activities such as dividends.
+* **Corporate actions agent (CAA):** Needed for activities such as dividend distributions.

 <highlightBox type="tip">